-A typical hourly rate for a copywriter is around £35 – £50 mark.
+A typical hourly rate for a good copywriter is around £40 – £50 mark.

 Each copywriter will price differently.
+We all have different rates, but you will find that we’re all there or thereabouts on cost.
 At TJ we like to provide a flat rate for your project – each quote is bespoke.

 For a large quantity of work (ongoing or a whole month of work), we usually apply a discount on the hourly rate – we decide this project by project.
-If we become your copywriter and we need to provide regular content, say x10 landing pages and blogs a month, we would more likely offer an hourly rate of £30 – £40.
+If we become your copywriter and we need to provide regular content, say x10 blogs and landing pages a month, we would more likely offer an hourly rate of £35 – £40.

 How does a copywriter work out how much to charge?

 The key is in the brief, it’s how we quote.

 A copywriter will estimate the time, effort, and difficulty of getting the content written up for you.

 Whenever we work with someone, we always ask questions about what it is you wish to achieve and then come up with a content plan.
 Or we might ping over a Google Document for you to fill in and send back – this is us scoping up the project to offer a fair price, as well as understand what it is we’re doing for you.